 Screenshot a Portion of the Screen

-Press Winkey + Shift + S. The screen will be covered with a overlay and mouse cursor turns into a plus (+) symbol, which indicate that the capture mode is on.
+Press Winkey + Shift + S. The screen will be covered with an overlay and mouse cursor turns into a plus (+) symbol, which indicate that the capture mode is on.

-Winkey + Shift + S runs the Snipping Tool non-interactively
+Winkey + Shift + S uses the Snipping Tool in Creators Update

-What Microsoft didn’t tell you is that, under the hood, Winkey + Shift + S runs the Snipping Tool (in non-interactive mode) using the new command-line switch.
-The following is what’s executed behind the scenes when you use the Winkey + Shift + S keystroke.
+In Windows 10 Creators Update, the Winkey + Shift + S runs the Snipping Tool (in non-interactive mode) under the hood, using a new command-line switch.
+The following is what’s executed behind the scenes when you use the Winkey + Shift + S keystroke in the Creators Update.

 To take a screenshot of the entire screen and save it to a PNG file in your

-Pictures\Screenshots folder, you normally use the WinKey + PrntScrn keys.
+Pictures\Screenshots folder, you usually use the WinKey + PrntScrn keys.
 Unfortunately, there is no way to auto-save a selected screen area to a file without using a third-party screen capture tool.
-Snipping Tool can be a very useful tool to capture a screen region, but it doesn’t automatically save the capture to a file.
+Snipping Tool can be a handy tool to capture a screen region, but it doesn’t automatically save the capture to a file.